mrushad/web-services-assignment1/README.md

 # Web Services and Cloud-Based Systems

-(Assignment 1 - Group 13)
+(Assignment 2 - Group 13)

-This project implements an URL shortening service using RESTful API.
-The service allows users generate a short ID for URLs, retrieve the original URLs using the short ID, update and delete the URLs.
+In extension to the URL shortening service in assignment 1, this includes an authentication service to manage user accounts and secure access to the URL shortening service.

 ## Features